About Me

 In time I began to realise that my working achievements weren’t my own.
 No matter what my “results” were, no matter how far I went, it never felt truly satisfying.
 It was success as defined by others, not by me.
 In truth, I felt as though I was walking someone else’s path.

 At this point I began working with a coach myself, and it was a life-changing experience.
 I suddenly became much more aware of who I was and what I wanted.
-And once I knew that, I could start to work out how I would get there.
+And once I knew that, I could start to work out a plan for how I would get there.

 Why I love coaching